 Fit

-The Racing T is designed to fit comfortably with a classic fit.
-The pattern adds 2” of ease to the chest measurements.
-It’s a hip length shirt.
+The Kids Racing Tee is a comfortable top with a classic fit.
+The pattern adds 2” – 4″ of positive ease to the chest measurements.
+For a more relaxed fit, go up a size.
+For a more fitted top, go down a size.

 Adjustments